Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

-An Extension of the worm update to spatio-temporal regions which do not contain quantum fluctuations has been implemented for the quantum dimer model~\cite{dabholkar2022reentrance}.
-Such an update is useful at intermediate temperatures and is a subset of the rod diffusion update discussed above.
-Toggling of rods on local motifs (such as pairs of sites) have also been used for a frustrated transverse field Ising model ~\cite{hearth2022quantum}, and this would be again be accessible as a space-local version of our updates.
+An extension of the worm update to spatio-temporal regions which do not contain quantum fluctuations has been implemented for the quantum dimer model~\cite{dabholkar2022reentrance}.
+Additionally, a different version of the worm update (where the update sweeps across all of imaginary time without any breaks) has recently been utilized for the Rydberg atom array on the Kagom\'e lattice~\cite{wang2024renormalized}.
+These updates are useful at intermediate temperatures and are closely related to the rod diffusion update discussed above.
+Toggling of rods on local motifs (such as pairs of sites) has also been used for a frustrated transverse field Ising model ~\cite{hearth2022quantum}, and this would again be accessible as a space-local version of our updates.